fedora-infra/pagure-hook-receiver/README.md

 The `StandardHooks` module contains hooks and utility functions that are useful in the general case.
-For example `githubMirror :: String -> IO ()` is a hook that takes a GitHub repo (`username/reponame`) and mirrors the code (and branches and tags) from the Pagure repo to it. `cloneRepo :: String -> IO ()` is a utility function that will clone the repo to the if necessary.
+For example `githubMirror :: String -> IO ()` is a hook that takes a GitHub repo (`username/reponame`) and a private (deployment) key and mirrors the code (and branches and tags) from the Pagure repo to it.

+`cloneRepo :: String -> IO ()` is a utility function that will clone the repo if necessary.
+Many hooks will likely call this, especially if they wish to make use of files within the git repo, or the git repo itself.
 Internally, after all hooks are called, if there is a clone of the repository, we delete it automatically.

 ## License